GDPR Compliance

 Getting your live chat GDPR-ready involves a few key steps.
 First up, know what personal data you’re collecting.
 This isn’t just the chat messages, but also details like IP addresses, device info, and where the user is chatting from.

 Then, make sure you’ve got a legit reason to use this data.
 Often, it’s going to be the user’s consent.
 You need to get this consent clearly and plainly.
-Plus, it offers an easy way for users to change their minds and pull their consent whenever they want.
+Plus, you should offer an easy way for users to change their minds and pull their consent whenever they want.

 Data Protection Impact Assessment